CSS-Identity/ADFS-Diag/README.md

 - local administrator privileges are required to run the scripts at minimum.
 - Preferably the account is also a Domain User
 - a miminum of 5GB of free diskspace on the volume for the target folder when running the tracing for a longer period
-- on Windows Server 2012R2 it is recommended (but not required) to have the Windows Management Framework 5.1 (WMF) installed Some functions used by the script may otherwise generate some errors (These errors do not affect the overall data collection)
-  You can get the WMF from https://www.microsoft.com/en-us/download/details.aspx?id=54616
+- on Windows Server 2012R2 it is required to have the Windows Management Framework 5.1 (WMF) aka Powershell 5.0 installed You can get the WMF from https://www.microsoft.com/en-us/download/details.aspx?id=54616 We are working on making this version of the script more compatible with Powershell 4

 Download the script and copy the file to the servers that needed to be traced You can run the script from Powershell ISE or from Powershell Console